Channel Coding

 - class neoradium.polar.PolarBase(payloadSize=0, rateMatchedLen=0, dataType=None, **kwargs)

-This is the base class for all Polar Coding classes.
+This is the base class for all polar coding classes.
 Both

-classes are derived from this class.
-In 5G NR, Polar Coding is used for the following cases:Downlink Control Information (DCI)
+PolarEncoderandPolarDecoderclasses are derived from it.
+In 5G NR, polar coding is used for the following cases:Downlink Control Information (DCI)

 Uplink Control Information (UCI)